DiBenedettoLab/Drifters/README.md

 ## Functions

 ### beach_segments.m
-**finds the segments of time where a drifter enters a beached zone**, defined by some distance from the shore (bcrit) and/or some maximum speed (vcrit).
+**Finds the segments of time where a drifter enters a beached zone**, defined by some distance from the shore (bcrit) and/or some maximum speed (vcrit).

+### calc_coastal_velocity.m
+**Calculates coastal distance per hour** using 2nd order central difference method (forward/backward for endpoints) taking into account tilmestep jumps.

 Etc. (add later)